Milang, South Australia

-At the 2016 census, the northern part of the locality had a population of 883, of which 761 lived in its town centre.
-The southern part of Milang shared a population of 69 people with the locality of Point Sturt.
+History

 The town was surveyed in December 1853; it became a significant port on the River Murray system between 1860 and 1880.
 Between December 1884 and June 1970, a branch line off the Mount Barker–Victor Harbor railway ran 13.1 km (8.1 mi) from a junction at Sandergrove to Milang, mainly for freight traffic but also as a minor passenger service.
 The line was dismantled after its closure in 1970.

-Milang played a historic role as host to the first South Australian Boy Scout camp in the summer of 1909–1910; a bronze plaque marks the location.
+Milang played an historic role as host to the first South Australian Boy Scout camp in the summer of 1909–1910; a bronze plaque marks the location.

-Milang Football Club (the Milang Panthers) compete in the Hills Football League C Grade competition.
+Milang Football Club, the Milang Panthers, compete in the Hills Football League C Grade competition.

-Milang is also home to professional poker player and actor Colin Birt, who amongst other victories won the SPT Super High Roller in Victor Harbor in 2021.

 Heritage listings

-Milang has many 19th century buildings and some heritage-listed sites including:
+Milang has many 19th century buildings, and some heritage-listed sites, including: